Rainbow P-12 College prides itself on providing a diverse, engaging and challenging curriculum from P-12 level.

 Tutoring

-In 2021 the College implemented the Tutoring Program to extend students in particular focus areas including English, Maths, Science and Organisational skills.
+In 2021 the College implemented a Tutoring Program to extend students in particular focus areas including English, Maths, Science and Organisational skills.

 Fountas & Pinnell Levelled Literacy Intervention (LLI)